seung-lab/znn-release/docs/tutorial.rst

 Run a training
 ``````````````
-After setting up the configuration file, you can run a training:
+After setting up the configuration file, you can now train your networks.

+Make sure you run the following command from within the `znn-release/python` directory.
+This is a limitation that can be fixed in future releases.
 ::
     python train.py -c path/of/config.cfg